-The University policy on grading and related matters is described in $\underline{F.1}$ and $\underline{F.2}$ of the Academic Calendar.
+The University policy on grading and related matters is described in F.1 and F.2 of the Academic Calendar.
 In determining the overall grade in the course, the following weights will be used:

 Assessment Method Description Weight Assignment Type A1.
-Path + Gate Simple Design Exercise 20% Individual A2.
-Pavilion in a Park Addressing Inside-Outside 30% Group A3.
-Small Dwelling Fundamental Work-Live Project 40% Individual A4.
+Essay on Design Opening Written Composition 10% Individual A2.
+Paper on Behavior Research Paper 20% Individual A3.
+Design Exploration Design Investigation Study 30% Group A4.
+Design Manifesto Final Cumulative Exercise 30% Individual A5.
 Participation Engagement + Journal 10% Individual

-- Assessment and Evaluation Information:

-- Assessment in the studio will be based on competency and completeness of assignments, including following requirements for deliverables, adhering to standards for graphics, and meeting quality of design, delineation and communication.

-- Attendance + Participation Expectations:

-Students are expected to attend and come prepared to meaningfully engage in all class sessions.
-This includes producing or preparing content necessary for discussion and contributing to individual and class-wide discussions and/or conversations/assessments with the Course Instructors.

-Excused Absences:

-In the event of an exceptional circumstance (e.g., illness, bereavement, etc.) or an exceptional opportunity (e.g., varsity athletic competition, national conference or awards ceremony, pow wow, etc.) up to four excused absences (for courses that meet twice or more per week) and up to two excused absences (for courses that meet once per week) are allowable per semester before jeopardizing one's own course grade and ability to pass the course.
-However, any such accommodations must be approved by the Instructors with advance notice by the student.
+- Assessment and Evaluation Information: - Assessment in the course will be based on competency and completeness of assignments, including following requirements for deliverables, adhering to standards for graphics, and meeting quality of design, delineation and communication. - Attendance + Participation Expectations: - Students are expected to attend and come prepared to meaningfully engage in all class sessions.
+This includes producing or preparing content necessary for discussion and contributing to individual and class-wide discussions and/or conversations/assessments with the Course Instructors. - Excused Absences: - o In the event of an exceptional circumstance (e.g., illness, bereavement, etc.) or an exceptional opportunity (e.g., varsity athletic competition, national conference or awards ceremony, pow wow, etc.) up to four excused absences (for courses that meet twice or more per week) and up to two excused absences (for courses that meet once per week) are allowable per semester before jeopardizing one's own course grade and ability to pass the course.
+However, any such accommodations must be approved by the Instructors with advance notice by the student. - Unexcused Absences: - Attendance at all class sessions and participation in all assessments is mandatory.

-Unexcused Absences:

-Attendance at all class sessions and participation in all assessments is mandatory.
 Unexcused absences in excess of two per semester (for courses that meet twice per week) and one per semester (for courses that meet once per week) are grounds for failure in the course.